TechPrimers/techprimers.github.io/content/contributors/RaiAnsar.md

 I'm Rai Ansar, 5th semester Student of Software Engineering.

-I'm  **Flutter App Developer** with 6 month experience and 3 years of IT industry experience, other than Flutter I've worked on **Java**, Python, MySQL and many other technologies.
+I'm  **Flutter App Developer** with 6 months of experience and 3 years of IT industry experience.
+Other than Flutter I've worked on **Java**, Python, MySQL and many other technologies.

+    Interestingly I want to be a Cloud NTIVE Computing Dev/Engineer.

 You can find me at

  - [*Github*](https://github.com/RaiAnsar)